asika32764/vaseman/README.md

 ### Writing Pages

-Just create your `*.twig` in `templates` folder.
+Just create your `*.twig` in `entries` folder.

 The template file path are match the url path.
-If you go `path/to/your/page`, Vaseman will render `templates/path/to/your/page.twig` for you.
+If you go `path/to/your/page`, Vaseman will render `entries/path/to/your/page.twig` for you.

 ### Base URI